No Free Lunch for Approximate MCMC: Examples: Minibatch Algorithms

-In writing our main results, we deliberately avoided making detailed assumptions about how the underlying Markov chain is computed.
-Thus, our results apply as stated to the many algorithms in the existing subsampling MCMC literature, and no further theorems are required for specific algorithms.

-In this section, we discuss some specific classes of subsampling algorithms and use them to illustrate some (non-)consequences of our results for specific popular algorithms.
-Although we include a few computations and theorems in this section, they are included only as illustrations.
-We have made no attempt to find the weakest possible conditions under which our conclusions hold and have favoured including a variety of simple proofs over optimal constants.
+In this section, we discuss some specific classes of subsampling algorithms and use them to illustrate what our assumptions mean for specific popular algorithms.
+Although we include a few computations in this section, they are included only as illustrations.
+We have made no attempt to find the weakest possible conditions under which our conclusions hold, and have favored including a variety of simple calculations over optimal constants.

-We note that the main difficulty in applying our results to specific algorithms is verifying Assumption \ref{RemUnboundedSubs} for a reasonable sequence $\{ s^{(n)}\}$.
+We note that \textit{most} of our assumptions pertain to the \textit{posterior} of interest rather than the \textit{specific algorithm.} The main difficulty in applying our results to specific algorithms is verifying Assumption \ref{ass:LargeFluctuations}(d) for a reasonable sequence $\{ s^{(n)}\}$.
 In the current section, we use some simple algorithms to illustrate how this can be done.
-Detailing more complicated algorithms is beyond the scope of the current paper, but Section \ref{AppSubsecGrid} in the appendix includes a generic construction and bound that we would suggest for readers interested in obtaining sharp estimates for such algorithms.
+Detailing more complicated algorithms is beyond the scope of the current paper, but Section \ref{AppSubsecGrid} in the appendix includes a broadly-applicable construction and bound that we would suggest for readers interested in obtaining sharp estimates for such algorithms.